nermine11/Amilcar/README.md

 We are using GPS to set the internal time of the rPi, and using Raspberry Pi 5 RTC as fallback in case we lose GPS fix.

 The RTC is disciplined by GPS every second.
+We are using JACK for real time recording with a python script check ./audio for more details on the recording

-We will also have a Raspberry Pi to locate the boat every second, check ./localization for more details
+We will also have a Raspberry Pi to locate the boat every second, check ./localization for more details on the configuration

 ## Configuring AMILCAR